May 2026

 Challenge 02- Slot Machine Logic and UX Quality

 I discussed the interaction requirements with Claude and iteratively refined the logic until the experience aligned more closely with the intended user flow.
-I also redesigned the reveal page to maintain a polished visual experience despite technical constraints caused by varying toy image sizes.
+I also redesigned the reveal page, replacing the original pillar platform concept with a more flexible layout that preserved a polished visual experience despite technical constraints from varying toy image sizes.

 Challenge 03- Responsive Design Adaptation